-SECTION 2.(2) Non-marginal GPUs: Operators will conduct deliverability tests on wells on nonmarginal GPUs every five years.
+SECTION 2.(2) Non-marginal GPUs: Operators will conduct deliverability tests on wells on non-marginal GPUs every five years.
 If the Division determines that a well's test data and production data warrant more frequent testing of a well, the Division may set up special testing schedules for that well.
 [5-15-98] Annual and Biennial Deliverability and Shut In Pressure Tests

-- Annual or Biennial Deliverability and Shut In Pressure Tests shall be made on all gas wells during the period from January 1 through December 31 of that year except as follows:

-- Gas wells completed in the Pictured Cliffs or any shallower formation shall be classified "exempt" if at least three months of production history is available and the well failed to produce, and is incapable of producing, an average volume equal to the larger of 1) the pool's current (April September) Monthly Acreage Allocate Factor, F1, times the GPU Acreage Factor, A, or 2) an average of 250 MCF or more per month during the months procluced within the preceding 12 month period, and the well is classified as marginal in the August Gas Proration Schedule. - Gas wells completed in any formation deeper than the Pictured Cliffs formation shall be classified "exempt" if at least three months of production history is available and the well-failed to produce, and is incapable of producing, an average volume equal to the larger of 1) the pools' current (April-September) Monthly Acreage Allocate Factor, F1, times the GPU Acreage Factor, A, or 2) an average of 2000 MCF or more per month during the months produced within the preceding 12-month period, and the well is classified as marginal in the August Gas Proration Schedule. - Gas wells on multiple well Gas Proration Units will not be classified "exempt" unless the Gas Proration Unit is classified as marginal.
+- Annual or Biennial Deliverability and Shut In Pressure Tests shall be made on all gas wells during the period from January 1 through December 31 of that year except as follows: - 1.
+A newly completed well or a recompleted well shall be tested on an annual basis until a minimum of three annual tests have been taken, after which the well shall be tested biennially as is required for other wells in the pool in which the well is located. - 2.
+Wells classified as "exempt" shall not be subject to the requirements of annual or biennial deliverability tests. - Classification of wells into or out of the "exempt" status shall be done once each year immediately following the reporting of June production and shall be effective for the succeeding annual test period. - Gas wells completed in the Pictured Cliffs or any shallower formation shall be classified "exempt" if at least three months of production history is available and the well failed to produce, and is incapable of producing, an average volume equal to the larger of 1) the pool's current (April September) Monthly Acreage Allocate Factor, F1, times the GPU Acreage Factor, A, or 2) an average of 250 MCF or more per month during the months produced within the preceding 12 month period, and the well is classified as marginal in the August Gas Proration Schedule. - Gas wells completed in any formation deeper than the Pictured Cliffs formation shall be classified "exempt" if at least three months of production history is available and the well failed to produce, and is incapable of producing, an average volume equal to the larger of 1) the pools' current (April September) Monthly Acreage Allocate Factor, F1, times the GPU Acreage Factor, A, or 2) an average of 2000 MCF or more per month during the months produced within the preceding 12 month period, and the well is classified as marginal in the August Gas Proration Schedule. - Gas wells on multiple well Gas Proration Units will not be classified "exempt" unless the Gas Proration Unit is classified as marginal.
 Any or all wells on a marginal multiple well Gas Proration Unit may be classified as "exempt" provided each Gas Proration Unit so classified meets the qualification for "exempt" status.
-Gas Proration Units for wells producing from formations deeper than the Pictured Cliffs formation shall be classified "exempt" if at least three months of production history is available and the Gas Proration Unit failed to produce, and is incapable of producing, an average volume equal to the larger of 1) the pool's current (April-September) Monthly Acreage Allocate Factor, F1, times the GPU Acreage Factor, A, or 2) an average of 2000 MCF or more per month during the months produced within the preceding 12-month period, and the well is classified as marginal in the August Gas Proration Schedule.
-Gas Proration Units are to be classified as "exempt" because of their-low-producing ability.
+Gas Proration Units for wells producing from formations deeper than the Pictured Cliffs formation shall be classified "exempt" if at least three months of production history is available and the Gas Proration Unit failed to produce, and is incapable of producing, an average volume equal to the larger of 1) the pool's current (April September) Monthly Acreage Allocate Factor, F1, times the GPU Acreage Factor, A, or 2) an average of 2000 MCF or more per month during the months produced within the preceding 12 month period, and the well is classified as marginal in the August Gas Proration Schedule.
+Gas Proration Units are to be classified as "exempt" because of their low producing ability.